instantOS/instantos.github.io/links.md

 The menu system.
 It is responsible for things like the start menu, quick menu, shutdown menu and can also be used as a dmenu replacement.
-Started as a dmenu fork, now rewritten in Rust with native X11 and Wayland support. used to build the instantmenu package
+Started as a dmenu fork, now rewritten in Rust with native X11 and Wayland support, built-in themes, TOML appearance configuration, frecency and a slider mode. used to build the instantmenu package

 ### [instantOS/dotfiles](https://github.com/instantOS/dotfiles)